Anthares101/my-cybersecurity-notes/README_EN.md

 #### Various Steganography Tools (Each will use its algorithm)
 - **Image Editors**
 - **Outguess**
 - **Steghide:** Widely used, allows you to embed files in others by encrypting the info if you want.
-Use LSB.
+Use LSB with mathematical graph theory for swap lsb-bits between pixels in graph for maximum usage of existing data
 - **OpenStego:** Allows you to embed files in others like the previous one but with interface.
 Also meter watermark (works with .bmp)
 - **StegoSuite**
 - **Jsteg**